The Ins and Outs of Urinary Tract Infections (UTIs)

 How can I prevent a UTI?

-• Urinate after sex.
+• Urinate before and after sex.
 Every.
 Single.
 Time.

 • Drink plenty of water.
 This will help you urinate more often and allow bacteria to flush out regularly.